Taylor Lautner makes rare comment about ex Taylor Swift that leaves his wife 'deceased' - Local News 8

 “I can barely hear it.
 I can’t see them,” Lautner said.
 “I’m just assuming this whole thing was a practiced and rehearsed skit, because why else would Kanye West be jumping on the stage interrupting Taylor Swift?
 It just didn’t make sense.”

-It wasn’t until Swift turned around and he could see her face that he realized it hadn’t been planed Lautner said.
+It wasn’t until Swift turned around and he could see her face that he realized it hadn’t been planned Lautner said.

 In 2016, Lautner confirmed that he was the inspiration for Swift’s 2010 song “Back to December.”
 He and Dome married last year.